 Not sure if this is you?
 Kneel on the floor and stay still.
-Notice if you squeeze your butt just kneeling there.
+Notice if you start clenching your butt cheeks, just kneeling there.
 If you aren't sure, let them relax - if they're able to relax, they were holding tension.

-After all this squeezing, gripping and clenching, our gluteus maximus tires, and switches off.
+After all this squeezing, gripping and clenching, our gluteus maximus tires, and stops working fully.
 Then we get atrophy - which is muscle deterioration.

 Visually this looks like a flatter backside - or a butt that 'disappears' from half way down into the top of the leg (they design mum jeans that way for a reason right?).

 Training the gluteal muscles in conjunction with correctly activating the pelvic floor can alleviate this.